mcgibbon/sympl/docs/quickstart.rst

 state to return tendencies for a set of quantities.
 The :py:class:`~sympl.TimeStepper` uses this information to step the model state forward in time.

+The :py:class:`~sympl.UpdateFrequencyWrapper` applied to the `Radiation` object is an object that acts like a :py:class:`~sympl.Prognostic` but only computes its output if at least a certain amount of model time has passed since the last time the output was computed.
+Otherwise, it returns the last computed output.
+This is commonly used in atmospheric models to avoid doing radiation calculations (which are very expensive) every timestep, but it can be applied to any Prognostic.

 The `ImplicitDynamics` class is a :py:class:`~sympl.Implicit` object, which steps the model state forward in time in the same way that a :py:class:`~sympl.TimeStepper`